Babalu2017/webapp_towpath/README.md

 1. GitHub, was used to store committed files
 2. Git and Gitpod, used in conjunction through Gitpod to commit and push files to GitHub
 3. Photoshop 2022, used for editing of screenshots and saving into WebP format.
-4. Colour scheme, used to create a colour palette.
+4. Am I Responsive, used for generating the main README image.
-5. Lighthouse, used to test performance, accessibility, best practices, and SEO within the Chrome browser.
+5. Lucid which was used to create the database models diagram.
-6. Am I Responsive, used for generating the main README image.
+6. Web3 Validator
-9. Lucid which was used to create the database models diagram.
+7. hintJS

 ## Deployment